DenzelPenzel/go-practice/readme.md

 - Each Goroutine is given its own block of memory called a stack

-- Each stack starts out as a 2048 byte (2k) allocation
+- Each stack starts out as a 2048 byte (2k) allocation, go runtime handle deallocating stack
+  - runtime.morestack() - responsible for growing the stack
+  - runtime.stackfree() - deallocation of stack memory
+  - runtime.copystack() - responsible for copying the current stack when the stack grows or shrinks
+  - stack is limited in size and grows dynamically

 - Func is called
   - Allocation of the stack space to execute func